mobility-es/aiq-mobile-sdk/README.md

     Commands:

+      user                           display information about current session
-      login [options] [serverUrl]    authenticate against the platform and stores the access token logout [options]               destroy the stored access token list [options]                 display list of apps on platform publish [options] [path]       publish a new app to platform update [options] [path]        update an existing app unpublish [options] [path]     remove specific app from platform run [options] [path]           run the app on a local WebServer
+      login [options]                authenticate against the platform and stores the access token logout                         destroy the stored access token
+      list                           display list of apps on platform publish [options] [path]       publish a new app to platform update [options] [path]        update an existing app unpublish [options]            remove specific app from platform run [options] [path]           run the app on a local WebServer

     Options: